dylan-lang/opendylan/documentation/duim-reference/source/ext-geom.rst

    :description:

-     Returns an object of class *<rectangle>* whose edges are parallel to the coordinate axes.
+     Returns an object of class :class:`<rectangle>` whose edges are parallel to the coordinate axes.
 One corner is at the point *point1* or the position*x1,y1* and the opposite corner is at the point *point2* or the position *x2,y2*.
 There are no ordering constraints among *point1* and